Skip to content

 accessToken / access_tokenx-access-token: acc_xxx...

 The org context is encoded inside the credential itself — every API key and every access token is bound to exactly one org.
 The gateway resolves the org on every request from whichever credential you sent.
-You never pass organizationId / organization_id to the SDK.
+You can optionally override it by passing organizationId (TypeScript) or organization_id (Python) to the constructor.

 For step-by-step credential setup (env vars, dotenv, secrets), see Setup Guide.